d-dof/survey_in_m2/survey_in_m2.md

 <a name="blum1998"> </a>[42] Avrim Blum and Tom Mitchell.
 Combining labeled and unlabeled data with co-training.
 In *Proceedings of the 11th Annual Conference on Computational Learning Theory*, pages 92–100, 1998.

 <a name="bennett1999"> </a>[43] Kristin P Bennett and Ayhan Demiriz.
 Semi-supervised support vector machines.
 In *Advances in Neural Information Processing Systems*, pages 368–374, 1999.

+<a name="miyato2018vat"> </a>[44] Takeru Miyato, Shin-ichi Maeda, Masanori Koyama, and Shin Ishii.
+Virtual adversarial training: a regularization method for supervised and semisupervised learning. *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 41(8):1979–1993, 2018.

+<a name="zhu2002learning"> </a>[45] Xiaojin Zhu and Zoubin Ghahramani.
+Learning from labeled and unlabeled data with label propagation.
+Technical report, 2002.